solo-io/gloo/docs/content/guides/security/waf/_index.md

 The precedence is as such: `Route` > `VirtualService` > `HttpGateway`.

-The configuration of the three of them is nearly identical at the moment, and follows the same pattern as other enterprise features in Gloo.
+The configuration of the three of them is nearly identical at the moment, and follows the same pattern as other enterprise features in Gloo Edge.
 The configuration is included in the `options` object of the `httpGateway`.
-This process will be enumerated below, but first we will go over the general flow of configuring WAF in Gloo.
+This process will be enumerated below, but first we will go over the general flow of configuring WAF in Gloo Edge.

 The WAF filter at its core supports a list of `RuleSet` objects which are then loaded into the ModSecurity library.
-The Gloo API has a few conveniences built on top of that to allow easier access to the OWASP Core Rule Set (via the [coreRuleSet](#core-rule-set) field).
+The Gloo Edge API has a few conveniences built on top of that to allow easier access to the OWASP Core Rule Set (via the [coreRuleSet](#core-rule-set) field).
 The  `RuleSet` Api looks as follows:

 ```proto